PacificBiosciences/isocall/docs/call.md

 ### How It Works

 1. Known isoforms are always retained regardless of downstream sequence content.
-Novel isoforms with A-rich downstream sequences are flagged as potential internal priming artifacts
+   Novel isoforms with A-rich downstream sequences are flagged as potential internal priming artifacts.

 2. A sequence is considered "A-rich" if either:
    - The A nucleotide content exceeds the threshold (default: 60%)
    - There is a run of As satisfying the run length threshold (default: 6)

-3. Flagged isoforms are not filtered if their TTS is within the rescue distance (default: 25bp) of an annotated TTS from known isoforms
+3. Flagged isoforms are not filtered if their TTS is within the rescue distance (default: 25 bp) of an annotated TTS from known isoforms.

 ### Parameters